radiantearth/stac-spec/item-spec/item-spec.md

 [Collection identifier](../collection-spec/collection-spec.md#id) in turn is unique globally.
 Then the two can be combined to give a globally unique identifier.
 Items are *[strongly recommended](#collections)* to have Collections, and not having one makes it more difficult to be used in the wider STAC ecosystem.
-If an Item does not have a Collection, then the Item identifier should be unique within its root Catalog.
+If an Item does not have a Collection, then the Item identifier should be unique within its root Catalog or root Collection.

 As most geospatial assets are already uniquely defined by some identification scheme from the data provider it is recommended to simply use that ID.